CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 2 measures
 -----------

-The following are specific implementation instructions in the "Remote maintenance" area.
+The following are specific implementation notes in the "Remote Maintenance" section.

 ### 2.1 Basic measures